Charles Rice - InterMetro Communications Chairman, CEO and Pres

 Pair Trading with InterMetro Communications

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if InterMetro Communications position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
-For example, if an entire industry or sector drops because of unexpected headlines, the short position in InterMetro Communications will appreciate offsetting losses from the drop in the long position's value.The ability to find closely correlated positions to Microsoft could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Microsoft when you sell it.
+For example, if an entire industry or sector drops because of unexpected headlines, the short position in InterMetro Communications will appreciate offsetting losses from the drop in the long position's value.The ability to find closely correlated positions to Robert Half could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Robert Half when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
-So, investors can't just sell and buy back Microsoft - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Microsoft to buy it.
+So, investors can't just sell and buy back Robert Half - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Robert Half International to buy it.

-Correlation analysis and pair trading evaluation for Microsoft can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Risk vs Return Analysis to better understand how to build diversified portfolios.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in estimate.
-You can also try the Risk-Return Analysis module to view associations between returns expected from investment and the risk you assume.
+Correlation analysis and pair trading evaluation for Robert Half can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Risk vs Return Analysis to better understand how to build diversified portfolios.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in persons.
+You can also try the ETF Categories module to list of ETF categories grouped based on various criteria, such as the investment strategy or type of investments.

 Other Consideration for investing in InterMetro Pink Sheet